-Pillar, Heart and Spiritual Home of Italian Cycling
+Pillar, Heart and Spiritual Home of Cycling

 Lucca's kept hidden because mystery intrigues.
-But the Lucchesi know about it.
+But the Lucchese know about it.
 They foster and appreciate a cycling culture unlike any other.
 It's where professionals and serious cyclists roam, where Strava segments are prized possessions and where hours pass like minutes.

 Originally known as Luca, "illuminated glade," for its marshy terrain, the town became a Roman colony in 180 BC.
 The Cathedral of San Martino was an important stop along Via Francigena, a spiritual journey from Rome to Canterbury in the Early Middle Ages.